axelahdritz/search_engine/README.md

    <img src='screenshot.png' />

-   In the screenshot above, you see a discussion of the SARS coronavirus in 2006 (one of the dates I chose) and then again in 2020!
+   In the screenshot above, you see a discussion of the SARS coronavirus in 2006 (one of the dates I chose) and then again for COVID-19 in 2020.

 1. Commit and push your changes to github.